Masterx-AI/Project_IMF_Zinc_Price_Forcast_/README.md

 ### Description:

 A simple yet challenging project, to forecast the IMF commodity price of Zinc, based on monthly totals zinc price recorded from 1980 to 2016.
-Can you overcome these obstacles & Forecast the it's future prices?
+Can you overcome these obstacles & Forecast the its future prices?

 **This data frame contains the following columns:**